 The European Exhibition Industry

-– encourages the Council and all Member States to specifically enable smooth business travel and to protect the safe functioning of the economy and its exhibition platforms for R&D,innovation and trade
+– once more encourages the Council and all Member States to specifically enable smooth business travel and to protect the safe functioning of the economy and its exhibition platforms for R&D, innovation and trade

-The European Exhibition industry calls for a coordinated approach to intra-EU travel and travel from outside the EU.
-As a global industry, we stress the need for global coordination of criteria for risk and measures to re-establish overseas travel with the same standards.
+The European Exhibition industry calls again strongly for a streamlined approach to both intra-EU travel and travel from outside the EU to avoid further serious damage to the exhibition industry.
+As a global industry, we stress the need not only for European but for global coordination of criteria for risk and measures to re-establish overseas travel with the same standards.

 European Exhibition Industry Alliance